fakefred/memethesis-cli/README.md

 ![Upload Python Package](https://github.com/fakefred/memethesis-cli/workflows/Upload%20Python%20Package/badge.svg) <a href="https://liberapay.com/fakefred/donate"><img alt="Donate using Liberapay" src="http://img.shields.io/liberapay/receives/fakefred.svg?logo=liberapay"></a>

+## Updates in 3.3.0

+ASCII memes are here.
+However they don't come without cost.
+Memethesis needs contributions that push this feature forward, by making ASCII templates.
+Trust me, it's fun.
+Be sure to check out [ASCIM](https://github.com/fakefred/ascim), another project of mine which powers Memethesis' ASCII feature.
+Read its README to see how to make compliant ASCII art.

+### Templates in need of an ASCII template adaptation:

+- [x] Drake
+- [ ] Brain Size
+- [ ] Woman Yelling
+- [ ] Pooh
+- [ ] Pigeon
+- [ ] Draw 25
+- [ ] One Fear
+- [ ] McMahon
+- [ ] Doppio

 ## Updates in 3.0.0-beta

 Automation has reached a new level where **all** existing formats are fully